 - i.
-The attendance of a brother or sister at the Infant School at the time of admission (not at the time of application) will increase the priority of an application within each category. - ii.
+The attendance of a brother or sister at the Infant School or St. Mary's Catholic Junior School at the time of admission (not at the time of application) will increase the priority of an application within each category. - ii.
 Pastoral benefit to be derived by a particular child being educated in a Catholic School, on the grounds of an exceptional social or medical need.
 To demonstrate that an exceptional social, medical or pastoral need of the child can be most appropriately met at this school, the governing body will require written evidence from an appropriate professional, such as a social worker, doctor or priest, at the time the application is considered by the Governors. - iii.
 After the above, priority will be given to children living nearest to the school.
-Distance will be measured in a straight line from the child's home address to the designated main entrance of the school (Bedford Park), using a computerised measuring system (GIS) and geographical reference points as provided by the National Land and Property Gazetteer (NLPG).
+Distance will be measured in a straight line from the child's home address to the designated entrance of the school (Bedford Park), using a computerised measuring system (GIS) and geographical reference points as provided by the National Land and Property Gazetteer (NLPG).
 Those living closer to the school will receive higher priority within each category.

-For shared properties, e.g. flats, the geographical references will determine the start point within the property boundaries to be used for distance calculation purposes.
+If a child lives in a shared property, e.g. flats, the geographical references will determine the start point within the property boundaries to be used for distance calculation purposes.